Stuycs-K/final-project-3-dewanz-wangk/PRESENTATION.md

 In addition, OpenSSH has a “ForceCommand” feature, where a fixed command is executed when the user logs in, instead of just running an unrestricted command shell.
 The fixed command is executed even if the user specified that another command should be run.

+Now that we've confirmed the target system is vulnerable, let's get started with the exploit!

 ## Attack Vector 1: CGI Script